-Two Trailblazers Apprentices, trained by Derby-based Babington Group, visited No. 10 Downing Street recently, as part of National Apprenticeship Week.
+Two Trailblazers Apprentices, trained by Derby-based Babington, visited No. 10 Downing Street recently, as part of National Apprenticeship Week.

 Holly Anderson, 23, and James Jenkins, aged 19, were both delighted and proud to receive personal invitations from the Prime Minister, inviting them to an exclusive reception at No. 10 to celebrate the achievements of all those involved in Apprenticeships.